 The definition of a dog’s diet is an appropriate amount of well-balanced nutrients for the dog’s overall health and well-being.

 Expanding the definition shows that a well-balanced canine diet must include appropriate amounts of vitamins, minerals, and essential amino acids obtained from proteins.
 Furthermore, the diet must include certain fats to provide essential fatty acids.
-The required amounts of each component varies according to a dog’s size, and life stage such as senior, adult, adolescent, puppy or a pregnant female.
+The required amounts of each component vary according to a dog’s size, and life stages such as senior, adult, adolescent, puppy, or pregnant female.
 A healthy diet contains all these nutrients to build and maintain tissue, bones, teeth and support healthy biological reactions.

 What is the definition of dog care?

 Definition of dog care is providing for all the needs of a dog, including food, shelter, and medical treatment.